 50°F and 20°F Emission Test.

-50°F testing shall be conducted pursuant to subsections E. to E. and section E. with the modifications in Part II, Section C in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions in section E..
+50°F testing shall be conducted pursuant to subsections E.4.1 to E.4.3 with the modifications in Part II, Section C in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions in section E.8.2.

-20°F testing shall be conducted pursuant to subsections E. to E. and section E. with the modifications in Part II, Section B Subpart H in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions in section E..
+20°F testing shall be conducted pursuant to subsections E.4.1 to E.4.3 with the modifications in Part II, Section B Subpart H in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions in section E.8.2.

 Revisions for 50°F and 20°F Testing.